 What is an Edwardian Ball, Anyhow?

-The Edwardian Ball ranks high for ingenuity and uniqueness.
-Given the abundance of entertainment they provide and the long hours, the ticket price is quite a bargain.
+The Edwardian Ball gets high marks for ingenuity and uniqueness.
+Given the abundance of entertainment they provide and the long hours, the ticket price gives good value for your money.

 One of the most enjoyable parts of the event is checking out everyone's costumes.
-Loosely in the style of Edward (either the King or the writer Mr. Gorey), they were most notable for the ingenuity and imagination each wearer put into them.
-Besides the strictly Edwardian look, you'll see lots of steampunk and Goth garb, too.
+Many people dress loosely in the style of the Edwards, but with ingenuity and imagination that each wearer put into them.
+Others deviate from the strictly Edwardian look, to wear steampunk and Goth garb, too.
 To see some great shots of them, search Instagram for hashtag #edwardianball.

 The ball is popular with a wide range of ages, from 20-something to 60-plus, making for an enjoyable mix.